juano2310/CarND-Advanced-Lane-Lines-Juan/README.md

 ### 3 - Use color transforms, gradients, etc., to create a thresholded binary image

 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+Here's an example of my output for this step.

 ![alt text][image3]